 Given a Virtual Medical Record such as the one shown in Section 5.2.1, there are still many possible variations in represent a particular clinical statement.
 For example, "Presence of diabetes" can be represented as an Observation whose code is "Diabetes," or an Observation whose code is "Diabetes" and value is "present."
 A clinical expression model in SAGE is designed to remove the ambiguity by stating explicitly how patient data should be represented.
 It does so by adding constraints to a VMR class.
-For example, a clinical expression model for "Anaphylactic reaction to hepatitis B vaccine" would say that such data will be modeled as instances of AdverseReaction class where the reaction slot is constrained to be a kind of hepatitis B vaccine.
+For example, a clinical expression model for "Anaphylactic reaction to hepatitis B vaccine" would say that such data will be modeled as instances of AdverseReaction class where the reaction slot is constrained to be a concept subsumed by "anaphylactic reaction" and the substance slot is constrained to be a kind of hepatitis B vaccine.